PrabodhBadwaik27/SQL-Server/README.md

 	- timestamp
 	- uniqueidentifier
 	- xml

-### Types of T-SQL Commands
-Any T-SQL/ SQL commands are classified in three types;
-- **DDL - Data Definition Language**:  Used to design and modify the structure of databases and it's objects
-	- CREATE
-	- ALTER
-	- DROP
-- **DML - Data Manipulation Language**: To perform CRUD operations over databases/ objects
-	- INSERT
-	- SELECT
-	- UPDATE
-	- DELETE
-- **DCL - Data Control Language**: For controling the access of databases/objects
-	- GRANT
-	- REVOKE
-	- DENY

-\* Any user attempting to execute the commands must have permissions to execute respective commands.

-### Data Integrity
-- PRIMARY KEY
-- FOREIGN KEY
-- UNIQUE
-- CHECK
-- DEFAULT
-- NOT NULL

 #### NOTES
 - The **Enterprise Manager** and **Query Analyzer** are the most important SQL Server tools replaced with ***SQL Server Management Studio (SSMS)***.
 - SQL Server uses **Command Line Utility tools** such as ***dta, bcp, sqlcmd, osl***.